mcreelma/foo_par_creelman/foo_param/docs/usage.md

 pip install .

-This will install the package and its dependencies listed in requirements.txt.

 # Basic Usage

 The primary functionality of the foo_param package is to calculate the volume of a sphere given its radius.
 Below is an example of how to use the calculate_volume function.

 ## Example 1: Calculating the Volume of a Sphere